WE ARE AITKIN

 We are now considering the best ways to address these needs.
 Our goal is to create a cost-effective plan that serves our students, staff, and community for decades.

-Your input is important as we evaluate options for the future of our schools.
 Please visit this website regularly to stay informed.
 We encourage you to ask questions and share your feedback using the Contact Form below.

 THE PROCESS